karlseguin/pg.zig/readme.md

 ```

 ## Pool
 The pool keeps a configured number of database connection open.
 The `acquire()` method is used to retrieve a connection from the pool.
-Every pool runs 1 background thread which is used to re-connect disconnected connections or connections in invalid states.
+The pool may start one background thread to attempt to reconnect disconnected connections (or connections which are in an invalid state).

 ### init(allocator: std.mem.allocator, opts: Opts) !Pool
 Initializes a connection pool.
 Pool options are: